Tilts

 2020 Macquarie Group board tilt

 Macquarie released its notice of meeting for the 2020 AGM on June 24.
-The CV and platform is spelt out on p15 although it was slightly censored so let's start with the bits which were excluded:
+The CV and platform was spelt out on p15 although it was slightly censored so let's start with the bits which were excluded:

 Stephen currently has the time and experience to serve constructively as a non-executive director of Macquarie Group and, if elected, would bring age and geographic diversity being the youngest director and the only director not living in Sydney.
 Also, as the inventor (Herald Sun, 1997) of Macquarie's widely used nickname, The Millionaires Factory, Stephen feels this would add some piquancy and history to the diversity around the board table given the enormously positive impact this moniker has had on Macquarie's global ability to attract the best and brightest talent.